ajthomson/ChessPhoneNumbers/README.md

 If I had spent more time I would consider:

 * increasing the number of unit tests, to cover other pieces and the total generated for other pieces.
+I quickly did a test for each piece that exercises the factory and ensures that they return some content.
+Having said that, a test in the main class exercises most of the methods to achive good coverage.
 * use a command line argument library like getOpt for extracting command line options more safely.
 * optionally print out the numbers generated to allow manual verification of the numbers generated (although with a large number of digits it becomes unmanageable)
+* investigate other approaches, I have a feeling it might be possible to solve this without recursion.